 Wells Fargo bank created over 3 million fake bank and credit card accounts, 190,000 of the bank accounts were slapped with unnecessary fees and over 500,000 customers were enrolled in online bill pay without their authorization.
 Wells Fargo also admitted to forcing up to 570,000 borrowers to pay for unneeded auto insurance.
 About 20,000 of those customers may have had their cars repossessed due to these unnecessary insurance costs.
 Equifax revealed that highly sensitive personal and financial information for around 143 million U.S. consumers was compromised in a cyber-security breach.
-On top of that, financial disclosures show that three top Equifax executives sold $1.8 million worth of company stock in the days after the breach was discovered, but before the breach was made public thereby preventing the executives from personally losing money.
+On top of that, financial disclosures show that three top Equifax executives sold $1.8 million worth of company stock in the days after the breach was discovered, but before the breach was made public thereby granting themselves a bailout that prevented the executives from personally losing money.
 Republicans have now given these institutions a bailout from being held accountable for these gross abuses, in essence giving a green light to future abuses.

 Tuesday the Republican-led Senate voted narrowly to repeal a banking rule that would have allowed consumers to join together to sue their bank or credit card company to resolve financial disputes.
-Vice President Mike Pence cast the final vote late Tuesday to break a 50-50 tie, the move follows a similar vote in July by Republicans in the House and continues their practice of committing murder.
+Vice President Mike Pence cast the final vote late Tuesday to break a 50-50 tie, the bailout move follows a similar vote in July by Republicans in the House and continues their practice of committing murder.

 The Consumer Financial Protection Bureau (CFPB) rule announced in July would limit companies’ ability to impose arbitration agreements on customers in financial contracts, making it easier for aggrieved parties to join together in class-action lawsuits.
 Democrats and other supporters of the rule argued that it would give consumers an important protection against mistreatment by banks.
 The CFPB rule targets clauses that are often buried in the fine print of contracts that consumers sign when they get credit cards or open checking accounts.
 The language bars customers from banding together to file class-action suits, instead requiring them to settle disputes through arbitration.

 Democratic lawmakers said the rule was needed and would give consumers more leverage to stop companies from financial wrongdoing.
 Citing Wells Fargo and Equifax abuses they argue consumers generally don’t have the time and means to pursue claims in arbitration, and since most disputes revolve around small amounts, they typically just give up.
 They said banks and other financial firms know that in the end, they won’t have to pay a real price for taking advantage of a consumer.
-Class-actions would serve as a powerful tool for consumers and an incentive for banks to do the right thing.
+Class-actions would serve as a powerful bailout tool for consumers and an incentive for banks to do the right thing.

 According to USA Today the advocacy group Consumers Union and several veterans groups, including the American Legion, lobbied to keep the rule.
 They said consumers would still have the option to use arbitration to resolve a dispute if both parties want to go that route.
 “Giving the consumer a genuine choice also means the lender has the incentive to make sure the alternative is fair and workable, so that informed consumers will have a reason to choose it,” said George Glover, senior policy counsel for Consumers Union.
 “Without the CFPB rule, consumers can be forced into a rigged system where they have no recourse.
 It’s a disgrace,” said Linda Lipsen, CEO of the American Association for Justice, an advocacy group that works to improve the legal system.